 The same principles hold true for friendships, colleagues, and other types of relationships.
 We are drawn together by a common need or interest, then drift apart (or blow apart) when that has been fulfilled.

-Here’s how to do your part to lovingly end relationships with care, compassion, healing, and well wishes:
+Here’s how to do your part to lovingly end relationships with care, compassion, healing, and well wishes.

-2. Reframe - If you don’t want relationships to end in painful breakups, start by reframing how you think about them.
+2. Reframe - If you don’t want relationships to end in painful breakups, start by reframing how you think about endings.
 Instead of an ending, think of it as a completion, clearing the way for whatever comes next.
 In Kitchen Table Wisdom, Rachel Naomi Remen presents the concept of endbeginnings, all one word, endings being transitions to beginnings.
 One cannot exist without the other.
 Craving an ending is a signal that you are craving a new beginning of some kind and are willing to clear the path.
 Endings are necessary.
 Painful endings are not.

 3. He/She Is a Good Person, but Not a Good Fit for Me – Never forget that you were once attracted to this person.
 Hating them now and getting stuck on telling the world how they did you wrong reflects worse on you than on them.
 Seek the good in them, the original reason you loved them.
 Acknowledge that you have outgrown whatever need or interest drew you together.
 Wish them well.